Ace1928/word_forge/README.md

 words have been processed, how many succeeded or failed, and the remaining queue size.
 This provides real‑time insight into long running operations.

+Other commands such as `python lexical_proto.py word` or the graph builder demos emit step-by-step progress messages while fetching data, embedding vectors, and constructing the knowledge graph.
+These updates appear on the console so you can track exactly which stage is running.

 ## Development and Contributing

 Style and tooling are managed through **Black** and **Ruff**.
 Tests are implemented with **pytest** and run automatically by the CI workflow.